sirCamp/padawanTest/readme.md

 ## Flower Ecommerce

-This names i choose by me, but the project is a test for Padowan Group.
+This name is self chosen, but the project is a test for Padawan Group.
-For this poject I've separated Frontend from  Backend, and I've created a REST API in Laravel for JSON management.
+For this project I've decided to separate the Frontend from the Backend, and I've created a REST API in Laravel for the JSON management.

 ## Dependecy